12 Era of Bad Feelings

 Jefferson Memorial Statue, Washington, D.C.

 Most importantly, the fledgling country now had a leader who endorsed spreading the vote to all white males at a critical stage in its history.
-Without this early move toward universal manhood suffrage, it’s debatable whether the U.S. would have gone so far down the path toward democracy for everyone.
-As it was, Jefferson’s Democratic-Republicans grew into a broad-based people’s party in the Jacksonian era of the 1820s and ’30s, known by then simply as the Democrats.
-The spread of white manhood suffrage arguably put the U.S. on a trajectory toward voting rights for minorities and females.
+Jefferson’s Democratic-Republicans grew into a broad-based working-class party in the Jacksonian era of the 1820s and ’30s, known by then simply as the Democrats.
+The spread of universal manhood suffrage arguably put the U.S. on a trajectory toward voting rights for minorities and females.
 The ancient Roman poet Virgil wrote, “As the twig is bent, the tree inclines.”
-It’s not quite that simple, though, because it was important to many of those same working-class white men to deny the vote to women, Blacks, Indians, etc. Some of the working-class white males were more adamant about discriminating against others than rich white males like Hamilton were.
+It’s not quite that simple, though, because it was important to many of those same working-class white men to deny the vote to women, Blacks, Hispanics (e.g. Tejanos in Texas), Native Americans, etc. Many of the working-class white males were more adamant about discriminating against others than rich white males like Hamilton were.

 Jefferson’s Mixed-Race Descendants @ Monticello, 2016, Photo By Author From Thomas Jefferson Foundation Photo